Southbank-Centre/SC-app/README.md

 ## Setting up development environment

 ### Requirements

 - Ruby >= 2.0.0p353
 - bundler (http://bundler.io/)
-- node.js
+- node.js and npm (http://nodejs.org/)
 - grunt-cli (http://gruntjs.com/getting-started)
 - bower (http://bower.io/#install-bower)

-### Installation
+### Dependency installation

+Node mudules, Bower components and Ruby Gems are already included in this repository, so there is no need to install them.
+However if you do need to install them again please follow the steps below:

-After installing the dependencies listed in the requirements above, run the following to install the correct ruby gems.
+After installing the software listed in the requirements above, run the following to install the correct dependencies for the app.

 Run the following in the base directory:

     $ npm install

-_Note: If you already have any of the ruby gems listed in the Gemfile installed, they will be overwritten by the following command.
-This can cause issues with gem version dependencies.
-Using bundler allows you to ensure bundles of gems are installed together._

-    $ bundle install
+    $ bundle install --deployment

     $ bower install